This add-on is operated by MISC CO

 The Advanced Scheduler dashboard allows you to configure one-off and recurring triggers that execute different tasks.

 You can access the dashboard via the CLI:

 $ heroku addons:open advanced-scheduler Opening advanced-scheduler for sharp-mountain-4005

 or by visiting the Heroku Dashboard and selecting the application in question.
 Select Advanced Scheduler from the Add-ons menu.

 By default, Advanced Scheduler monitors the executions of your scheduled tasks.
-If applicable, for each task the numbed of failed executions in the last 24 hours is indicated in the Advanced Scheduler dashboard .
-In addition, for every task an alert e-mail is sent on the first failed execution each day.
+If applicable, for each task the number of failed executions in the last 24 hours is indicated in the Advanced Scheduler dashboard .
+In addition, for every task an email notification is sent on the first failed execution each day.

-Note that the successful or failed execution of your task depends on the process exit code, so make sure your process is exiting properly.
+Note that the successful or failed execution of your task depends on the process exit code (sometimes referred to as a return status or exit status), so make sure your process is exiting properly.
 When the process exits with code 0, the execution is considered successful.
 Anything else is treated as a failed execution.

 The Advanced Scheduler add-on can be attached to additional apps by running the command: